ArctosDB/documentation-wiki/_documentation/geology.markdown

 Geologic strata may be classified according to many different properties.
 Each classification has its own distinctive nomenclature and some also include a hierarchical structure.
 The following kinds of strata are currently represented in Arctos:

 ### Biostratigraphy
 <a href="https://en.wikipedia.org/wiki/Biostratigraphy">Biostratigraphy</a> is the branch of geologic stratigraphy in which strata are based on the fossil content of the rock bodies.
 Biostrata can be added to localities using the biostratigraphic zone locality attribute.
-Biostratigraphic zone is controlled by the [ctbiostratigraphic_zone](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctbiostratigraphic_zone) code table.
+Biostratigraphic zone values are controlled by the [ctbiostratigraphic_zone](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctbiostratigraphic_zone) code table.

 ### Chronostratigraphy
 <a href="https://en.wikipedia.org/wiki/Chronostratigraphy">Chronostratigraphy</a> is the branch of geologic stratigraphy in which strata are based on the time of formation of the rock bodies.
 [International Commission on Stratigraphy](https://stratigraphy.org/timescale/) chronostrata can be added to localities using the following locality attributes: